 Boulder weather from Boulder Channel 1 News : Includes latest up to the minute weather forecasts from Nationals Weather Service in Boulder.
 Team coverage from Boulder Channel 1 News during Snow, and floods.
 See our weather on Twitter @BoulderCh1News and FaceBook Boulder Channel one.
 Be a weather watcher: write Boulder.BoulderChannel1@gmail.com or call News 303-447-8531

-Showers in the morning, then partly cloudy in the afternoon.
+Showers early becoming a steady rain later in the day.
+Thunder possible.
 High 52F.
-Winds NNE at 5 to 10 mph.
-Chance of rain 50%.
+Winds NW at 5 to 10 mph.
+Chance of rain 80%.

 7 day weather forecast above

 The city of Boulder is under emergency Alert, High flood warnings have been issued and parts of the surrounding areas have been evacuated, here are some videos of the flooding in the streets and paths.